-Whenever DCA determines that a unit of local government Recipient of CDBG assistance has failed to comply with the requirements of the CDBG Program, including those requirements listed in this Manual, DCA shall notify the Chief Elected Official of the unit of local government of the noncompliance and shall request appropriate compliance action.
+Whenever DCA determines that a unit of local government (subrecipient) of CDBG-MIT assistance has failed to comply with the requirements of the CDBG-MIT Program, including those requirements listed in this Manual, DCA shall notify the Chief Elected Official of the unit of local government of the noncompliance and shall request appropriate compliance action.

-Noncompliance includes failure to implement the proposed project as described in the approved CDBG application or violation of applicable laws, regulations, or policy.
+Noncompliance includes failure to implement the proposed activity as described in the approved CDBG-MIT application or violation of applicable laws, regulations, or policy.
 If within a reasonable period the local government fails or refuses to comply, then DCA may:

-- (1) Terminate payments to the Recipient; - (2) Reduce payments to the Recipient by an amount equal to the amount of such payments which were not expended in accordance with the requirements of the CDBG Program; - (3) Prohibit the city or county from participation in one or more future CDBG competitions; - (4) Limit the availability of payments to programs or activities not affected by such failure to comply; - (5) Require repayment of funds spent improperly; - (6) Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - (7) Take such other action as may be provided by law or regulation.
+- Terminate payments to the Recipient; - Reduce payments to the Recipient by an amount equal to the amount of such payments which were not expended in accordance with the requirements of the CDBG-MIT Program; - Prohibit the city or county from participation in one or more future CDBG-DR competitions; - Limit the availability of payments to programs or activities not affected by such failure to comply; - Require repayment of funds spent improperly; - Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - Take such other action as may be provided by law or regulation.

-Opportunity for a consultation: Prior to a reduction, withdrawal, or adjustment of a grant or other appropriate action, taken pursuant to this section, the Recipient shall be notified of such proposed action and given an opportunity, within a reasonable prescribed time period, for an informal consultation.
+Opportunity for a consultation: Prior to a reduction, withdrawal, or adjustment of a grant or other appropriate action, taken pursuant to this section, the subrecipient shall be notified of such proposed action and given an opportunity, within a reasonable prescribed time period, for an informal consultation.

-Non-compliance of CDBG Professionals
+1.15a Non-compliance of CDBG-MIT Professionals

-Whenever DCA determines that a Recipient has failed to comply with the requirements of the CDBG Program, including those requirements listed in this Manual, causing delays in implementation or findings, due to the actions or inaction of its Grant Administrator, Engineer/Architect, or other CDBG Professional, DCA shall notify the Recipient of the CDBG Professional's noncompliance and shall require appropriate action by the Recipient.
+Whenever DCA determines that a subrecipient has failed to comply with the requirements of the CDBG-MIT Program, including those requirements listed in this Manual, causing delays in implementation or findings, due to the actions or inaction of its Grant Administrator, Engineer/Architect, or other CDBG-MIT Professional, DCA shall notify the subrecipient of the CDBG-MIT Professional's noncompliance and shall require appropriate action by the subrecipient.

-Noncompliance includes failure to implement the proposed project as described in the approved CDBG application or violation of applicable laws or regulations.
-If within a reasonable period, the CDBG Professional fails or refuses to comply, then DCA may take actions such as:
+Noncompliance includes failure to implement the proposed activity as described in the approved CDBG-MIT application or violation of applicable laws or regulations.
+If within a reasonable period, the CDBG-MIT Professional fails or refuses to comply, then DCA may take actions such as:

-(1) Temporarily or permanently terminate payments to the Recipient for administrative/professional activities;

-- (2) Require the Recipient to repay some or all the CDBG payments made to the Recipient for CDBG administrative/professional activities; - (3) Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - (4) Take such other action as may be provided by law or regulation.
+- Temporarily or permanently terminate payments to the Recipient for administrative/professional activities; - Require the Recipient to repay some or all the CDBG-MIT payments made to the Recipient for CDBG-MIT administrative/professional activities; - Refer the matter to the Attorney General with a recommendation that an appropriate action be instituted; or - Take such other action as may be provided by law or regulation.

-Opportunity for a consultation: Prior to one or more appropriate actions taken pursuant to this section, the Recipient shall be notified by DCA and the Recipient will be given an opportunity, within a reasonable, prescribed time period, for an informal consultation.
+Opportunity for a consultation: Prior to one or more appropriate actions taken pursuant to this section, the subrecipient shall be notified by DCA and the subrecipient will be given an opportunity, within a reasonable, prescribed time period, for an informal consultation.